Lupus is the body’s immune system attacking itself.

 We are much closer now to being able to answer this question, thanks in part to being able to analyse gene expression in people with the disease.

-We know from genetic studies that at least some risk of lupus is inherited from our parents, but we also know that inheritance explains only a fraction of the risk of getting lupus.
+genetic studies that at least some risk of lupus is inherited from our parents, but we also know that inheritance explains only a fraction of the risk of getting lupus.
 So other factors must contribute.

 It now appears that a large subset of lupus patients’ disease is caused by mechanisms the immune system normally uses to combat viruses.
 The immune system produces virus-fighting hormones (called “cytokines”) such as interferon – which activates the production of antibodies and destructive inflammation intended to kill the infection.
 When this happens by error, and is directed at the self, tissue inflammation and damage occur.